microsoft/botframework-cli/README.md

 ## Troubleshooting

-For installation failures in some Linux platforms, try the following workaround:
+For installation failures in some Linux platforms, try one of the following workarounds:
+- Upgrade npm to version 7.9

-Install without the '-g' option and use [npx](https://www.npmjs.com/package/npx)
+- Install without the '-g' option and use [npx](https://www.npmjs.com/package/npx)

 ~~~
 $ npm i @microsoft/botframework-cli